rgl/terramate-aws-eks-example/README.md

   * Show its cgroups.
   * Expose as a Kubernetes `Ingress`.
     * Use a sub-domain in the DNS Zone.
+    * Use a public Certificate managed by [Amazon Certificate Manager](https://aws.amazon.com/certificate-manager/) and issued by the public [Amazon Root CA](https://www.amazontrust.com/repository/).
     * Note that this results in the creation of an [EC2 Application Load Balancer (ALB)](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html).
   * Use [Role and RoleBinding](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).
   * Use [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/).